SEA: Supervised Embedding Alignment for Token-Level Visual-Textual Integration in MLLMs

-We leverage the SEA method to train a family of MLLMs called SEA-PRIME.
-Our models utilize LLM backbones of various scales.
+We leverage SEA to train a family of MLLMs called SEA-PRIME, utilizing LLM backbones of various scales.
 The vision component employs SigLIP-ViT-SO400M/14@384.
-We pre-train the connector using 2.5M adapter data and instruction tune using Cambrian-7M data.
+We pre-train the connector using 2.5M adapter data and instruction tune using Cambrian-7M~\cite{tong2024cambrian1fullyopenvisioncentric}.

-In our evaluations on benchmarks, SEA-PRIME models demonstrate significant improvements over existing open-source methods across various settings, as shown in ~\Cref{tab:main_result}.
-Specifically, our SEA-PRIME models exhibit superior performance with the 2B and 3.8B parameter model compared to the efficient MobileVLM, achieving competitive results despite its smaller scale.
-The scalability of SEA-PRIME is evident when larger LLMs are employed.
-Notably, with the LLaMA-3-Instruct-8B, SEA-PRIME achieves exceptional results, showcasing the effectiveness of our approach.

-As shown in ~\Cref{fig:misalign}, LLaVA’s performance is underwhelming due to its unsupervised pre-training, which turns visual tokens into ‘additional vocabulary’.
-We introduced SEA during pre-training, allowing the adapter to better transform visual representations (See~\Cref{fig:align}) and providing better initialization weights for instruction tuning.
-To validate the latter, we evaluated the language model using the MMLU benchmark after fine-tuning.
-As shown in ~\Cref{fig:comparison}, SEA effectively preserves LLM's language capabilities.
+As shown in~\Cref{tab:main_result}, SEA-PRIME show robust improvements over existing open-source methods.
+Even with smaller models (2B and 3.8B), it achieves competitive results compared to larger counterparts.
+The scalability becomes particularly evident with LLaMA-3-Instruct-8B~\cite{llama3modelcard}, where SEA-PRIME demonstrates superior performance across all benchmarks.